-Uncaria rhynchophylla (Latin name: Uncariae Ramulus cum Uncis; Chinese name: Gou Teng) is a traditional Chinese herb, the use of which can be traced back more than a thousand years.
-A more comprehensive description of the plant and function can be found in the ‘Origins of the Materia Medica’ (Ben Cao Yuan Shi), compiled in the 17thcentury in China.
+Uncaria rhynchophylla (Latin name: Uncariae Ramulus cum Uncis; Chinese name: Gou Teng) is a traditional Chinese herb.
+Its use can be traced back more than a thousand years.
+A more comprehensive description of the plant and function can be found in the ‘Origins of the Materia Medica’ (Ben Cao Yuan Shi), compiled in the 17th century in China.

-The herbal material is the dried thorny branches of Uncaria rhynchophylla(Miq.)
-Jacks., and some other plants of the same genus.
+The herbal material is the dried thorny branches of Uncaria rhynchophylla, and some other plants of the same genus.
 These plants are distributed in a wide area of China.
 The branches are collected in autumn and winter, with leaves removed, cut into pieces, and dried naturally.

 Uncaria rhynchophylla, used alone or in combination with other herbs, is well known for its clinical benefit for treating dizziness, headache, epilepsy and hypertension.
 One classical formula with Uncaria rhynchophylla and Gastrodia elata as the key ingredients (Tian Ma Gou Teng Yin), is routinely used in clinical practice for relieving dizziness, headache and insomnia due to hypertension, cerebrovascular diseases, and auditory vertigo.

 One of the most recognized benefits is for relieving various types of headache.
 A review of the clinical application of Uncaria rhynchophylla showed that the herb is effective for migraine, headache caused by hypertension, vascular headache, and nitroglycerin induced headache.